Insights on second opinions, medical AI, and modern radiology, written by the DocOrbit team.

 Why a Second Opinion in Hematology Matters: When It Changes Care

 Hematologic diagnoses are among the most pathology-heavy decisions in medicine.
-The label that ends up on your chart — a specific lymphoma subtype, a particular flavor of myelodysplastic syndrome, a defined myeloproliferative neoplasm — is built from a stack of bone marrow slides, flow-cytometry plots, and molecular tests that need to be read together.
+The label that ends up on your chart, whether a specific lymphoma subtype, a particular flavor of myelodysplastic syndrome, or a defined myeloproliferative neoplasm, is built from a stack of bone marrow slides, flow-cytometry plots, and molecular tests that need to be read together.

 The Importance of a Second Opinion in Dermatology